jonfk/jonfk.ca/content/blog/2020-01-18-integration-a-rust-web-service-with-oauth2.md

 ## Where to go from here?

-We now have a working OAuth 2.0 authorization server integrated with a barebones auth server.
+We now have a working OAuth 2.0 authorization server integrated with a bare bones auth server.
-Having a working OAuth server is only the start of implementing a good authorization scheme for a web service.
+Having a working OAuth server is only the start of implementing a good authorization system for a web service.
 Integrating it with your services, making access control decisions, how to pass authorization information to your resource servers are only some of the things that still need to be done to get a working system.
 We also took several shortcuts in this demo to keep the code short and